 Independance Day parade.

-Captain Ken Robison, USN (retired) served in Naval Intelligence for thirty years with eleven years of sea duty in the Pacific and Indian Oceans during the Vietnam War and Cold War contingency operations.
+Captain Ken Robison, USN (retired) served in Naval Intelligence for nearly thirty years with eleven years of sea duty in the Pacific and Indian Oceans during the Vietnam War and Cold War contingency operations.
 During Operation Homecoming he served as escort and debriefer for senior Navy Prisoner of War James Bond Stockdale.

 Ken is author of ten books including Cold War Montana: From Stolen Secrets to the Ace in the Hole, Historic Tales of Whoop-Up Country: On the Trail from Montana's Fort Benton to Canada's Fort Macleod; Montanans in the Great War: Open Warfare Over There; World War I Montana: The Treasure State Prepares;Yankees and Rebels on the Upper Missouri: Steamboats, Gold and Peace; Montana Territory and the Civil War: A Frontier Forged on the Battlefield; Confederates in Montana: In the Shadow of Price’s Army; and Life and Death on the Upper Missouri: The Frontier Sketches of Johnny Healy.
 He has contributed to five other books including Montana: A Cultural Medley: Stories of Our Ethnic Diversity; The Mullan Road: Carving a Passage through the Frontier Northwest, 1859 to 1862; Beyond Schoolmarms and Madams: Montana Women’s Stories; Black Americans and the Civil Rights Movement in the West.